 Child Trust Fund

 These were savings and investment schemes for children born on or after 1st September 2002 and before 1st January 2011 and have now been replaced by Junior ISAs.
-Contributions can be made to existing Child Trust Funds of up to £4,128, and money will be available to the child when they reach 18.
+Contributions can be made to existing Child Trust Funds of up to £4,260 this tax year, and money will be available to the child when they reach 18.

 Collective investments are schemes such as unit trusts, investment trusts and OEICs, where investors’ money is pooled.
 The main advantage of such schemes is to give investors access to a wider range of investments than they would have as individuals.